How to Inspect HVAC Systems for Moisture Damage

 - Moisture limited to HVAC surfaces

-This level often indicates early-stage imbalance and may be manageable with maintenance adjustments.
+This level often indicates an early-stage humidity, airflow, or insulation imbalance and may be manageable with basic maintenance or monitoring.

 Level 2 — Moderate Moisture Damage